 What to Expect From This Trip: BIG rides above treeline.
 Epic descents in the Colorado high country that will blow your mind.

-The Monarch Crest Enduro will be based in Salida, CO – about 2.5 hours from the Denver airport.
+The Monarch Crest Enduro is based in Salida, CO – about 3 hours from the Denver airport.
 Take a look below at the expected 5-day itinerary, and get psyched!

 Expected Itinerary- Monarch Crest Enduro

-Day One: We’ll meet in Salida, CO at 6pm on Thursday evening, to get bikes set up and have a welcome dinner (and beers) for everyone.
+Day One: We’ll meet in Salida, CO at 6pm on the first night to get bikes set up and have a welcome dinner (and beers) for everyone.
 For those flying into Denver, expect a 2.5 hour drive into the mountains.
 Hit the sack early, it’s going to be a BIG four days of riding ahead.

 Day Four: Double shuttle day!
 Today we’re going to put your skills and stamina to the test, with a combo of shuttles that should be on every mountain biker’s bucket list: Greens Creek and Fooses Creek.
-Each trail drops about 4,000 feet over 7 miles, so expect some rowdy high country riding and a full day of effort that totals about 30 miles.
-This is one of our biggest downhill days with Chasing Epic, and we can’t wait to show you the goods.
+Expect some rowdy high country riding and a full day of effort that totals about 30 miles with 8000′ of crazy downhill.
+This is one of our biggest days with Chasing Epic, and we can’t wait to show you the goods.

 Day Five: Today is departure day, but that doesn’t mean we’ll take it easy on you.
 Today we’re going to shuttle up the Methodist Mountain trails, which sit just south of town.
 We’ll add a “bonus” 1500+ vert with the morning shuttle and all told it’ll be about 12-15 miles with another 3,500 feet of descending; it’ll be the perfect way to top off an amazing four days of riding!
 Expect to be done around noon, which should give you time to head back to Denver and catch an evening flight home.